xuewuzhang-UTSW/PyHI/README.md

-For example, you can download Miniconda from here: https://docs.conda.io/en/latest/miniconda.html Following the intruction to install the python 3 version of Miniconda.
+For example, you can download Miniconda from here: https://docs.conda.io/en/latest/miniconda.html

+Follow the intruction to install the python 3 version of Miniconda.
 To activate the conda:

 . /directory/to/miniconda/bin/activate

 Now you can directly install the dependency packages by using commands such as: